pyccel/pyccel/tutorial/quickstart.md

 ```
 In practice `epyccel` copies the contents of `f` into a temporary python file in the `__epyccel__` directory.
 As a result it is important that all imports are written inside the function when using `epyccel`.
-Once the file has been copied, `epyccel` calls the `pyccel` command to generate a Python C extension module that contains a single pyccelized function.
+Once the file has been copied, `epyccel` calls the `pyccel` command to generate a Python C extension module that contains a single pyccelised function.
 Then finally, it imports this function and returns it to the caller.

 #### Example 4: quicksort algorithm